mk-fg/name-based-routing-policy-controller/README.rst

 national firewalls, lookup tools like GreenTunnel_, GoodbyeDPI_, PowerTunnel_ or
 zapret_ instead.

+This script also will not work for hiding or obfuscating the fact of accessing something (which is a very complex and different subject), I'd recommend using `Tor Project`_ and similar privacy toolkits instead, with all traffic wrapped indiscriminately (access info leaks in many ways - traffic patterns, third-party page content, OCSP packets, etc) and a dedicated privacy-focused clients/OS as well (like Tails_ and `Tor Browser`_).

 .. _nftables sets: https://wiki.nftables.org/wiki-nftables/index.php/Sets
 .. _ip-route tables: https://man.archlinux.org/man/ip-route.8.en
 .. _ip-rules: https://man.archlinux.org/man/ip-rule.8.en